MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/msmq/Set-MsmqQueueACL.md

 - FullControl: Full control of the specified queue.
 - GetPermissions: Get the permissions of the specified queue.
 - GetProperties: Get the properties of the specified queue.
-- JournalReceive: Receive a message from the specified queueâ€™s journal queue.
+- JournalReceive: Receive a message from the specified queue's journal queue.
 - Peek: Peek a message from the specified queue.
 - Receive: Receive a message from the specified queue.
 - Send: Send a message to the specified queue.